Spartan (film): Production

+In February 2003, it was announced Val Kilmer would star in Spartan, a David Mamet scripted political thriller which Mamet would also direct.

 The Dubai locales were actually filmed in Los Angeles.
 Eric L. Haney, a retired U.S. Army Command Sergeant Major who operated in Delta Force, was the technical advisor, and briefly appears.
 After Spartan, he and Mamet created The Unit television series about an Army unit mirroring Delta Force.

 Alexandra Kerry, daughter of then-U.S. Senator (later Secretary of State) John Kerry, is a bartender in the film.
 David Mamet's rabbi, Mordechai Finley, appears as one of the training cadre.
 Political operative Ed Skyler has praised the film for its realism regarding the inner workings of the Washington elite.

 The Scott character says the line, "One riot, one Ranger."
 Mamet previously used that dialogue in House of Games, and it has subsequently been used in The Unit.
 The remark is said to be Texas Rangers lore.

 The automatic knife used in the film is "The Spartan" by Severtech and was designed for this film.

-Home Media
+Home media

 Spartan was released on video and DVD June 15, 2004.